 - Combined, we have 4 kids aged 15-20 (2020)

 - We both dreamt of becoming Marine Biologists – Jacques Cousteau really had some wild encounters.

-- Christina has a tremendous affection for ocean animals, especially Orcas.
+- Christina has a tremendous affection for ocean animals, especially Whales and Orcas.

 - Kenneth’s favorite animals are giraffes.